 When done right, your blog strategy should be guided by the topics that are most important to your target personas.

-Your blog should be proactively publishing content that answers common questions and responds to frequently raised objections.
-Prospect’s usually voice their concerns and objections early in the sales process.
+Your blog should proactively publish content that answers common questions and responds to frequently raised objections.
+Prospects usually voice their concerns and objections early in the sales process.

 Sales plays (email sequences with specific embedded blog articles) can be developed and mapped to each specific frequently asked question.
 So, after each sales meeting, the salesperson doesn’t have to hunt through a library of content and recreate a specific message.
 Instead, they only need to review the playbook and execute the sales play that’s mapped to the specific question or objection raised by the prospect.

 Another objective of your content strategy is to position your company and its sales team as thought leaders, subject matter experts, and trusted advisors.

 You can cement this brand position with your prospects by actively sharing content that addresses the business solutions your company is helping its client solve.
 Every communication with a prospect should reinforce your thought leadership brand.
 This is done by embedding links to various content in every step of every sales play.
 This is accomplished simply by including the links in the signature profile of your salesperson.